zuixjs/zuix-web-starter/source/content/docs/page-editing-and-options/index.md

 Inside this block, data can be specified in the form `<field_name>: <value>`, using the [YAML syntax](https://docs.fileformat.com/programming/yaml/).

-The following is a list of fields that can be used in the front matter.
+The following fields can be used in the front matter:

 ### `layout`